Basement Transformations: Creating Cozy Winter Retreats

 The Finishing Touches

 This is where your basement goes from “finished” to “retreat.”
-Area rugs, throw blankets, comfortable seating – these aren’t extras, they’re essentials.
+Shaggy area rugs, throw blankets, comfortable seating – these aren’t extras, they’re essentials.
 Winter retreats should feel inviting the moment you walk down the stairs.
 Warm tones tend to feel cozier than stark whites.
 Deep blues, rich grays, warm taupes – these create that cocoon-like atmosphere that makes you want to settle in and stay a while.

 Making It Happen